Marcelo-Diament/store-block/README.md

 const CSS_HANDLES = ["countdown"]
 ```

-_In this case we'll just declare the countdown handle._
+_In this case, we'll just declare the countdown handle._

 So we use the useCSSHandle component to define the countdown handle: